Macy's - After Christmas Sale

 The first scenario depicts a business that continues to decline, with revenue and net income shrinking by 2% each year.
 I also assume that the company continues to make dividend payments of $450M a year and repurchase shares at $500M a year.
 As a starting point for 2018, I am assuming the revenue of the company will be substantially reduced due to store closures and come in around $25B.
 Similarly, a net income of $939M and $1.3B in free cash flows- allowing the company to return close to $1B a year to shareholders in the form of dividends and stock buybacks.
 The company has $1.8B remaining under the existing buyback plan and I am assuming the company will spend $500M on buybacks- a substantial reduction over the past few years when the company spent $1.4B, $1.6B, $1.9B and $2B in buyback in fiscal 2013, 2014, 2015 and 2016 respectively.
 I am also assuming that the company will continue to pay $450M in dividends- which will result in gradually increasing dividends/share as the shares outstanding is reduced through buybacks.

-As Scenario 1 illustrates, even in this declining business scenario, the patient investor can expect to double its money- by collecting ~$20 in dividends and ~$12 in capital appreciation (assuming the purchase of stock at ~$31).
+As Scenario 1 illustrates, even in this declining business scenario, the patient investor can expect to double their money- by collecting ~$20 in dividends and ~$12 in capital appreciation (assuming the purchase of stock at ~$31).
 This assumes that share buybacks drive EPS growth from 3.19 in fiscal 2018 to 4.60 and the stock has a 9.3 PE (the most recent fiscal 2017 EPS guidance that sent the stock spiraling down took the estimates from $3.3 to a range of $2.95-$3.10- I have assumed a mid-point of the range).

-Source: Authors's Work
+Source: Author's Work

 Scenario 2 is slightly more optimistic- if one can call no growth optimistic, that is.
 With 0% growth, or no decline in sales or earnings, one can get to an EPS number of $5.19 at the end of the 10-year period- once again driven by reduction in shares outstanding.
 With a PE that is still a low 9.77, one can expect a 6% annual appreciation in stock price, resulting in a capital gain of ~$20 (at an ending $50.68 share price as modeled).
 However, due to higher share prices, there would be fewer shares repurchased, resulting in lower dividend payouts per share.
 Still, one can expect to collect $19.76 in this scenario and maintain a ~5% dividend yield.
 Under this scenario, one can more than double their money over a 10-year period, making a total of ~$40 in capital appreciation and dividends (with no dividend reinvestment).

-Source: Authors's Work
+Source: Author's Work

 The third scenario is the "optimistic case" where revenue and income growth resumes with a 2% CAGR.
 Under this scenario, assuming a small PE multiple expansion to 12, one can get to $70 in stock price at the end of the 10-year period.
 Combined with a $21 dividend, an investor is looking to triple their money even with a modest improvement to status quo.

-Source: Authors's Work
+Source: Author's Work

 Of course, all 3 scenarios are hypotheticals and the results could be substantially better or worse.
 However, I believe that the 3 scenarios outlined above cover 90% of the most likely outcomes.
 Still, in the event that the bottom falls out, there is a safety net that will prevent investors from suffering catastrophic losses and give them ample time to get out while suffering only minor losses, should it come to that.